-The details in relation to the composition of Audit Committee, establishment of Vigil Mechanism for Directors and employees, Internal Financial Controls and Director's Remuneration Policy of the Company have been given in the Corporate Governance Report forming part of this Annual Report.
+The details in relation to the composition of Audit Committee, establishment of Vigil Mechanism for Directors

+Remuneration Policy of the Company have been given this Annual Report.

 No significant or material orders were passed by the Regulators or Courts or Tribunals which impacts the going concern status and Company's operations in future.